Murphy Center Programs & Services Outcomes & Statistics

-The Murphy Center serves four main roles in our community:
+The Murphy Center serves five main roles in our community:

-● Provides the infrastructure for and facilitates a single location for more than 3,000 individuals annually (including families/children) to efficiently access a wide array of services
+- Provides the infrastructure for and facilitates a single location for more than 3,100 individuals (including families/children) to efficiently access a wide array of services

-● Serves as morning day shelter for more than 125 guests each day providing a continental breakfast, coffee, a warm and safe environment and the opportunity to prepare for the day as well as a small play area for children.
+- Serves as morning day shelter for more than 125 guests each day providing a continental breakfast, coffee, a warm and safe environment and the opportunity to prepare for the day’s activities.

-● Housing First Initiative (HFI): Launched in July of 2017 and in partnership with Homeward 2020, the City of Fort Collins, and multiple community stakeholders, HFI is a case management program for highly-vulnerable individuals and a data-collection tool for the City.
-Since inception the program has helped more than 120 individuals to secure housing and escape homelessness.
+- Facilitates the Housing First Initiative (HFI): Launched in July of 2017 and in partnership with Homeward 2020, the City of Fort Collins, and multiple community stakeholders, HFI is a case management program for highly vulnerable individuals and a data-collection tool for the City.

 The Murphy Center provides or facilitates 10 core services in addition to the wide array of 40 programs and services offered by our 4 partner council agencies and 16 participating agencies.
 Estimates of these services include: